Eluinhost/Captains/idea.md

 It then continues in forward->backward picks until no players are left on the pick list or all teams are full.

+At any point of the draft players can be added/removed to the list with commands, if removing a player would cause the list too be too small deny it.

 End draft stage.

 _must be able to handle/work out player disconnects (timeout player and pull in any spare players not in the pick list?)_